jme/jme.github.io/_posts/2025-12-2-synthlore.md

 Now all of this may or may not be a good idea.
 That original lore, while hardly comprehensive, was based on fragments of manual experience.
 The synthesized version is a guided but still latent space artifact.
 Over time improvements in the LLM engines may mostly render this caveat moot, but here we are now.
 ##### and finally, the actual app
-Now use this new rusty synthetic lore in combination with a (platform independent) [PRD](https://github.com/jme/codegen-support-docs/blob/main/simple-webserver/prd-simple-webserver.md) to generate the rust app code.
+Now use this new rusty synthetic lore in combination with a (platform independent) [PRD](https://github.com/jme/codegen-support-docs/blob/main/simple-webserver/prd-simple-webserver-sec.md) to generate the rust app code.
 If you have minimal knowledge of the rust ecosystem you might not be able to provide an SBoM for the build, so just skip it for now.

+**prompt**
+`As a very senior software engineer, with over a decade of experience using the Rust language ecosystem, Use the included PRD (prd-simple-webserver-sec.md), in conjunction with the RDF-based comprehensive design, dependency, documentation & guidance lore knowledge graph (derived-rust-kg.ttl) to generate the described web server application, including any associated project artifacts.
+Afterwards list any task and/or documentation items that were NOT implemented, and the reasons for their omission.`

+`The PRD shall be considered the Source of Truth for this code generation process; Any conflicts between Knowledge Graph Lore and the PRD shall be resovled in favor of the PRD.`

+`After generating the code, perform a final, rigorous syntax and balance check on all parentheses, brackets, and braces to ensure the code is fully compilable and free of any errant characters.`

+`Keep a running list of each element from the Primary Knowledge Graph (derived-rust-kg.ttl) that is actually used for the generation of the app, along with the inferred semantic requirement that required the usage.
+Provide this list at the end of the generation process.`
+`Also provide a similar list of the Primary Knowledge Graph elements that WERE used in the generation of the app.`

 And...for most reps the resulting [Rust (+ Axum + tokio + tower-http + tracing) basic web server code](https://github.com/jme/codegen-support-docs/blob/main/simple-webserver/rust-server.rs) worked as expected.
 There were however some concerning version variations of project dependencies, including in at least one case a CVE-bearing deprecated library version
 Obviously it's crucial to keep a close eye on supply chain risks associated with dependency substitutions when -as here- the [Cargo.toml](https://github.com/jme/codegen-support-docs/blob/main/simple-webserver/Cargo.toml) SBoM is a gen artifact; validation & analysis via a Security Role entity is mandatory.
 Watch the omissions report too.